Hamed-NKR/MCEM/README.md

 * "+TRANSP" computes transport properties of particles, solves the particle equation of motions and applies the proper boundary conditions,
 * "+COL" contains different tools to check collisions and attach the particles to form fractal aggregates,
 * "+UTILS" and "+VIS" include a variety of functionalities to visualize and post-process the results,
-* "+DEPOT" includes useful functions developed during different phases of this project, but did not end up in final version due to perational reasons.
+* "+DEPOT" includes useful functions developed during different phases of this project, but did not end up in final version due to operational reasons.
 * "input" contains batch files to initialize the program.

 Below are examples of the outputs produced by this program: